mavrkofficial/InkyBuyBot/README.md

   - For buys: ETH is wrapped to WETH automatically.
   - For sells: WETH is unwrapped to ETH after the swap using the `withdraw` function.

-#### Router Selection Logic
+#### Pool Selection Logic

-- The bot checks for available pools/pairs:
+- The bot only allows trades for tokens with a V3 pool on Inky Factory.
-  - For V3: Calls `getPool(tokenIn, tokenOut, fee)` on the factory.
-  - For V2: Calls `getPair(tokenA, tokenB)` on the factory.
-- The first router with a valid pool/pair is used for the swap.
+- If no V3 pool exists for the token, the trade is rejected with a clear error message.

 #### Fee Handling

 - **1% Fee:** On every swap, 1% of the ETH value is sent to a designated fee wallet.
   - For buys: Fee is deducted from the ETH sent, and the remainder is swapped.
-  - For sells: After the swap, 1% of the received ETH is sent to the fee wallet, and the remainder is returned to the user.
+  - For sells: After the swap and unwrap, 1% of the received ETH is sent to the fee wallet, and the remainder is returned to the user.
 - **Fee Transactions:** All fee transfers are signed and sent from the user's wallet.
+- **Sequential Handling:** Each transaction (fee, swap, unwrap, return) is sent one at a time, waiting for each to be mined before proceeding.
+All transactions use 2x the current gas price for speed and reliability.
+- **Only the swap transaction hash is shown to the user in confirmations.**

 ### 4. Explorer API Usage